technofocus-pte/aoaidepth/Labguides/Use case 03-Developing Intelligent Chat Applications with Azure RAG/Usecase03.md

 ![RAG Architecture](./media/image1.png)

+GitHub account -- You are expected to have your own GitHub login credentials.
+If you do not have, please create one from here - +++https://github.com/signup?user_email=&source=form-home-signup+++
 ## Task 1: Retrieve resource group name and location

 1. Open your browser, navigate to the address bar, and type or paste